gdepeute/dae.notes/estaff.notes.md

 - Root cause investigation on HTTP POST SSL failures to API gateway
 - Support of Vik from Crisis24 getting access to data
+  - Jesse hack/whack is not helping
+  - Have active hazards coming in now
+  - They WANT:
+    - historical hazards - need to decide how we want to handle and when -

 # EStaff 2/21/23